Florida Medical Clinic Offers 2 Options to Request Medical Records

-- Mailing the form to Florida Medical Clinic Medical Records Department 2150 Via Bella Blvd.
+- Mail the form to Florida Medical Clinic Medical Records Department 2150 Via Bella Blvd.
 Land O Lakes FL 34639

 If you have questions, please call our medical records department at 813.778.0406